MattCSmith/Project-365/README.md

 ## Day 156
 ### **Project:** PBG App & Bot
 Today I continued on the applications page adding some more finishing touches and content.
 I also make the footer and main hero more mobile friendly.

+## Day 157
+### **Project:** PBG App & Bot
+Today I worked on making the index page more scrollable for mobile users.
+Having in excess of 80 cards to scroll to get past a section seemed a little bad for UX